 When a student must miss school, a written excuse signed by a parent or guardian must be presented to the school after the student returns from an absence.
 The Board reserves the right for the school administration, after consultation with the Superintendent or designee, to request additional documentation to excuse an absence.
 Absences will be coded as unexcused until the written excuse is received.
 Absences due to extended illnesses may also require a statement from a physician.
-For the purposes of this Policy, extended illnesses are those which result in absences in excess of five (5) school days.
+For the purposes of this Policy, extended illnesses are those which result in absences in excess of five (5) consecutive school days or in excess of five (5) cumulative days within a single semester.
 An absence may be excused for any of the following reasons:

-- 1. personal illness or injury that makes the student physically unable to attend school; - 2. isolation ordered by the State Board of Health; - 3. death in the immediate family.
-For purposes of this Policy, immediate family will include parents/guardians, siblings and grandparents; - 4. medical or dental appointment; - 5. participation under subpoena as a witness or a party in a court proceeding; - 6. a minimum of two days each academic year for observance of an event required or suggested by the religion of the student or the student's parent(s); - 7. college visits (up to two per academic year in both the Junior and Senior year once the student provides verification of the visit) and scholarship interviews; - 8. participation in a valid educational opportunity, such as travel, additional college visits or service as a legislative or Governor's page, with prior approval from the principal/designee; - 9. pregnancy and related conditions or parenting, when medically necessary; or - 10. visitation with the student's parent or legal guardian, at the discretion of the superintendent or designee, if the parent or legal guardian (a) is an active duty member of the uniformed services, and (b) has been called to duty for, is on leave from, or has immediately returned from deployment to a combat zone or combat support posting.
+- personal illness or injury that makes the student physically unable to attend school (illnesses includes but is not limited to physical, emotional, and mental health); - isolation ordered by the State Board of Health; - death in the immediate family.
+For purposes of this Policy, immediate family will include parents/guardians, siblings and grandparents; - medical or dental appointment; - participation under subpoena as a witness or a party in a court proceeding; - a minimum of two days each academic year for observance of an event required or suggested by the religion of the student or the student's parent(s); - college visits (up to two per academic year in both the Junior and Senior year once the student provides verification of the visit) and scholarship interviews; - participation in a valid educational opportunity, such as travel, additional college visits or service as a legislative or Governor's page, with prior approval from the principal/designee; - pregnancy and related conditions or parenting, when medically necessary; or - a minimum of two days each academic year for visitation with the student's parent or legal guardian, if the student is not identified as at risk of academic failure because of unexcused absences and the student's parent or legal guardian (a) is an active duty member of the uniformed services, and (b) has been called to duty for, is on leave from, or has immediately returned from deployment to a combat zone or combat support posting.